mgheorghe/DASH/documentation/general/design/dash-high-level-design.md

 This scenario is the starting point to design, implement and test the core DASH mechanisms.
 In particular it allows the following features: VM to VM communication in VNET, route support, LPM support, ACL support.
-This is to verify the following performance propereies: CPS, flow, PPS, and rule scale.
+This is to verify the following performance properties: CPS, flow, PPS, and rule scale.
 1. [VNET
    Peering](https://github.com/Azure/DASH/tree/main/documentation/vnet-peering-service).
    Virtual network peering connects two virtual networks